yourjelly/odoo/addons/wowl/doc/developing_guide.md

    In that case, the solution is simple: just run one of these commands.

-2. there is an error in the typescript code, in which case the typescript compiler simply do not output a JS file, and the previous file simply remains Obviously, the solution is then to fix the typescript error.
+2. there is an error in the typescript code, in which case the typescript compiler simply does not output a JS file, and the previous file simply remains.
+   Obviously, the solution is then to fix the typescript error.